Legal aspects of gender reassignment in the Czech Republic

 Gender reassignment and relationships to children

 The effect of a change of sex of a parent on family relations may be a sensitive issue.
 Open communication and the attitude of other family members, including the other parent, play an important role here.
 If there are disagreements about child custody, a court decision may be necessary.
-The court takes the child’s best interests into account, and a change in a parent’s gender is not in itself a reason to restrict his or her parental rights.
+This takes into account the best interests of the child above all, and according to case law and the Ministry of Health’s methodology, a change in the sex of a parent is not in itself a reason to restrict parental rights.

 Official changes: New birth certificate, ID card and other documents

 This is followed by the exchange of other personal documents such as the identity card, passport and driving licence.
-These changes ensure that the person can legally act in accordance with their new identity in all areas of life, including working, travelling or contracting.
+These changes follow standard administrative procedures and allow the person to legally act in accordance with their new identity in all areas of life – including working, travelling or contracting.
+Although no new legal regulation has yet been adopted, the authorities are following the Ministry of Health’s guidance and respecting the Constitutional Court’s ruling.

-The aforementioned Constitutional Court ruling Pl. ÚS 52/23 of 2024 brought about fundamental changes in the area of transgender rights in the Czech Republic.
+The aforementioned ruling of the Constitutional Court (Case No. Pl. ÚS 52/23 of 2024 brought about fundamental changes in the area of transgender rights in the Czech Republic.
 It abolished the legal requirements for surgery and sterilisation as a condition for official gender reassignment.
+As of 1 July 2025, it is therefore not necessary to undergo any medical intervention or hormonal treatment if a person wants to officially change their gender.
 The ruling thus represents a fundamental change in the protection of the rights of transgender persons and brings Czech legislation closer to international human rights standards.
-The existing legislation was found to be in conflict with human dignity, the right to bodily integrity and personal autonomy.
+Existing legislation has been found to be contrary to human dignity, the right to bodily integrity and personal autonomy.

 According to the previous rules, sex reassignment was only possible after undergoing invasive surgery, including disabling reproductive function.
 However, the Constitutional Court found that these requirements constituted a disproportionate interference with individual rights and were contrary to the European Convention on Human Rights.
 The Court warned that such interventions must not be a condition for the recognition of gender identity.